yerbaMatte/project-cinema/readme.md

 ## License

 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
-Feel free to use and modify the codebase as per the terms of the license.

 ## Acknowledgements